MarlonMueller/edge-iot/README.md

 ![Header](assets/header.png)

-This repository contains an implementation of the system BirdNet, a novel IoT system for bird monitoring in the wild using Machine Learning.
-This system exploits the proximity of detection nodes to bird sound sources to map the detected bird species to  physical locations.
-As only classification data is sent (not audio data), this system offers the additional advantage of data privacy.

-__Table of Contents__
+# Table of Contents

 - [Hardware](#hardware)
 - [Getting Started](#getting-started)

 # Hardware

-The equipment list used for the implementation of this project are listed as follows:
+The following equipment is required:

 - **ESP32-S3-DevKitC-1 (ESP)**.
-It will serve as edge nodes to capture data.
+Serve as IoT node to capture data.
-More than one ESP32 may be used (in fact, that is what should happen).
+More than one ESP32 can be used (in fact, that is the expected setup).
 For each ESP32 device, there must be:
     - A LoRa module model **SX1278**.
-    - A microphone module model **TODO**.
+    - A microphone module model **INMP441**.
-    - A GPS module model **TODO**.
+    - A GPS module model **GY-NEO6MV2**.

 - **Raspberry Pi 3 Model B+ (RPI)**.
-It will be used as the central node of the architecture. the different ESP32 will periodically send classification information to this module.
-For this central node, there must be:
+Used as a gateway node.
+The ESP32s periodically sends classification information to it.
+For the RPI, there must be:
     - A LoRa module model **SX1278**.
-    - A microSD to store the OS.
-We have used a MicroSD of 32 GB.
+    - A sufficiently sized microSD (e.g., 32 GB)

 - **Development device (DEV)**.
-It will be used to develop, build and flash code for this repository.
-Preferrably, it should use a Linux-based OS, such as Ubuntu.
+Used to develop, build and flash code.
+For complete functionality, choose a Linux-based OS, such as

-# Getting Started

-Before running the code contained in this repository, the following __prerrequisites__ need to be fulfilled.
-The notation used at the beginning of each bullet point is shown in [Hardware](#hardware).

-- Make sure to have the [Hardware](#hardware) required for this project.
+Ubuntu.

-- For ESP and RPI, make sure to have wired the different components.
+For ESP and RPI, make sure to have wired the different components.
 Please refer to [docs/wiring.md](docs/wiring.md).
 If you have made changes to code regarding the wiring of some component, wire the physical cables accordingly.

+# Getting Started

+Before running the code contained in this repository, the following __prerequisites__ need to be fulfilled.
+Note that the abbreviations ESP, RPI and DEV correspond to the ones within [Hardware](#hardware).

+- For ESP and RPI, ensure that you have the necessary hardware for this project and that it is properly set up.

-- For DEV, install the framework [ESP-IDF](https://github.com/espressif/esp-idf).
+- For DEV, install [ESP-IDF](https://github.com/espressif/esp-idf).
 The code contained in this repository was succesfully built and developed using the version `v5.1.2`.
 Make sure to be able to use `idf.py`.
 To do so, open a terminal and run the following code (if you can see your version of ESP-IDF, then you can use it):